OctopusDeploy/docs/docs/deploying-applications/automatic-deployment-triggers.md

 You can override this behavior by configuring an [Auto Deploy Override](/docs/api-and-integration/octo.exe-command-line/creating-auto-deploy-overrides/index.md).

-### Which steps will be run during automatic deployments?
+### Which steps will be run during automatic deployments? {#AutomaticDeploymentTriggers-Whichstepswillberunduringautomaticdeployments?}

 The automatic deployment will run the same steps as you would expect for a manual deployment to the deployment target(s) involved in the automatic deployment.
 The basic idea is to "configure the new deployment targets just like their counterparts".